matthewp/duckling-proxy/README.md

 * [GemiNaut](https://github.com/LukeEmmet/GemiNaut) - since 0.8.8, which also has its own native html to gemini conversion - update in settings
 * [Lagrange](https://git.skyjake.fi/skyjake/lagrange) - set proxy in preferences (use 127.0.0.1:port, not localhost:port for localhost)
 * [Telescope](https://telescope.omarpolo.com/) - set proxy in the config file add: ```proxy "https" via "gemini://127.0.0.1:1965"```, and similarly for http

-Let me know if your client supports per scheme proxies and I'll add it to the list.